Frequently asked questions

 Do I need to buy tickets in advance?

-We are encouraging all of our visitors to book their tickets in advance as we are operating at a reduced capacity and with allocated seating.
+We encourage all of our visitors to book their tickets in advance.
+For 2022 we are continuing with allocated seating.
 We cannot guarantee that if you turn up on the day without a booking that we will be able to accommodate you.

-If you’re planning to attend a special event, you most likely do need to book in advance, please check the details of the event you wish to attend.
+If you’re planning to attend a special event, you do need to book in advance.
+Please check the details of the event you wish to attend.

 Can I get on at Bodmin Parkway?